 This oil-free vegan tomato sauce is quick and easy to make and super tasty.

-Since following a WFPB (whole foods plant based) way of life and giving up olive oil in my cooking, I’ve been learning how to cook without olive oil but also with no loss in flavour.
+Since I started eating WFPB (whole foods plant based) and gave up cooking with olive oil, I’ve learned how to cook without oil but also with no loss in flavour.
 Or at least to my taste buds.

 The taste is slightly different to an oil-based version, but not less tasty, just different.

 And that difference is what I’ve come to love.
-It’s funny to think how much I adored my olive oil and yet how quickly I’ve become hooked on a WFPB way of cooking.
+It’s funny to think how much I loved olive oil, yet how quickly I’ve become hooked on a WFPBNO way of cooking.

-The first time I experimented with WFPB, I did it for about about a month.
-But I didn’t really ‘click’ with the trick of frying without olive oil.
+The first time I experimented with WFPBNO, it was for a month’s challenge.
+But even then, I didn’t really get it – the trick of frying without olive oil, that it.

-I mean after all, I’d spent 30 years basing my cooking on the wonderful flavours of fried onion and garlic in extra virgin olive oil and that didn’t just vanish on the first trial.
+I mean I’d spent 30 years of cooking based on the wonderful flavours of fried onion and garlic in extra virgin olive oil and that didn’t just vanish on the first trial.

 Then, at the end of 2021, I decided to give it a go again.